HMS Blackpool (J27)

-Royal Navy

-Second World War
+Description

+The Bangor-class ships were designed to be mass produced, requiring a minimum of resources and able to be built in small shipyards inexperienced with naval work.
+The diesel-powered ships had an overall length of 174 ft, a beam of 28 ft, and a draught of 8 ft 3 in at full load.
+They displaced 605 LT at (standard) and 770 LT at full load.
+The ships had a pair of nine-cylinder diesel engines that drove the two propeller shafts.
+The engines were designed to produced a total of 2000 bhp which was intended to give the ships a speed of 16 kn.
+Their crew consisted of 60 officers and ratings.

+The armament of the Bangor-class ships consisted of a 12-pounder 3 in gun mounted forward of the superstructure and a quadruple mount for 0.5 in Vickers machine guns aft.
+They could carry 40 depth charges when serving as convoy escorts.

+Construction and career

-HMS Blackpool was ordered on 6 July 1939 from Harland and Wolff, and laid down at Govan shipyard, Glasgow on 19 September 1939.
+HMS Blackpool was ordered on 6 July 1939 from Harland and Wolff, and laid down at their Govan shipyard in Glasgow on 19 September 1939.
 She was launched on 4 July 1940 and commissioned on 3 February 1941.
-She was named after the English coastal town Blackpool, and was the first vessel to carry that name.
+She was the second ship in the Royal Navy to carry that name.

-Following her work-up, she served on escort and minesweeping duties in the English Channel for most of the war.

-Post war duties
+Postwar duties

 Blackpool continued mine clearing duties near Plymouth until July 1946, when she was paid off to reserve status, and sold to the Royal Norwegian Navy later that year.

 Royal Norwegian Navy

 Blackpool was purchased and renamed Tarna by the Royal Norwegian Navy, and remained on the active register of ships until being struck in May 1961.